contensis/contensis.github.io/docs-src/components/workflow-states.md

 ## Awaiting publish

-When a component has been published at least once, and had further changes saved to it, the component will be _Awaiting Publish_ until it is published.
+When a component has been published at least once, and had further changes saved to it, the component will be _Awaiting publish_ until it is published.
 It's effectively published and has a new draft state.
-Components that are _Awaiting Publish_ will be highlighted in orange.
+Components that are _Awaiting publish_ will be highlighted in orange.

-Another indication that the item is _Awaiting Publish_ is that it will have major and minor version numbers _e.g._ 1.6.
+Another indication that the item is _Awaiting publish_ is that it will have major and minor version numbers _e.g._ 1.6.

 ## Published